salkuadrat/BiometricX/README.md

 }
 ```

-Showing custom message in your biometric prompt dialog.\
-Method `encrypt` and `decrypt` have parameters that we can use to change biometric prompt dialog.
+To show custom message in your biometric prompt dialog, method `encrypt` and `decrypt` have parameters you can use to change the biometric prompt dialog.

 ```dart
 BiometricResult result = await BiometricX.encrypt({